 2. Regularly Mention Your Newsletter in Your Social Media Posts

-I have lately made a couple of posts about the sendXmail newsletter.
+Lately, I have made a couple of posts about the sendXmail newsletter.
 Regularly mention your newsletter and add a link to your social media post.
 Some people in your social media network may have already subscribed to your newsletter too, but I would argue that the vast majority haven’t.
-Placing a link in the comments won’t upset anyone and you can catch a few new ones, each time.
+Placing a link in the comments won’t upset anyone, and you can catch a few new ones each time.
 At least, I do.

 3. Your Professional Email Signature